 - have held a driving licence for at least three years

-Before you can apply to join the ADI Register, as a Potential Driving Instructor you must pass three qualifying tests (see below, under ‘Get qualified!’).
-An ADI is someone who has passed all three parts and is currently registered with the DVSA.
+Before you can apply to join the ADI Register, you must pass three qualifying tests (see below, under ‘Get qualified!’).
+An ADI is someone who has passed all three parts and is currently registered with the Driver and Vehicle Standards Agency (DVSA).
 You will need to apply to the DVSA before you start the qualifying tests.
 Once you have passed the second part of the qualifying examination – the driving ability assessment – you can apply for the trainee’s ‘licence to give instruction’.
 Although this allows you to be legally paid for giving driving instruction, it is not an alternative to registering as an ADI.

 Skill up while serving